Multi-Agent Teams Hold Experts Back: Team Performance: ML Benchmarks

 \subsection{Weak Synergy Analysis}

 While teams fail to achieve strong synergy (matching or exceeding the \emph{At Least One Correct} upper bound), they consistently achieve weak synergy---matching or outperforming the average of individual model performances.
-Figures~\ref{fig:mmlu-pro-weak-synergy}, \ref{fig:simpleqa-weak-synergy}, \ref{fig:gpqa-diamond-weak-synergy}, \ref{fig:hle-weak-synergy}, and~\ref{fig:math500-weak-synergy} show team performance compared to the member average baseline across all five ML benchmarks.
+Table~\ref{tab:ml-weak-synergy} compares team accuracy to the member-average baseline (the mean of the four individual model accuracies from Table~\ref{tab:ml-individual}) across all five ML benchmarks: team accuracy exceeds the member average on every benchmark, even where it falls short of the \emph{At Least One Correct} upper bound.

 \FloatBarrier